I won’t sugarcoat it… the last few Pinterest algorithm updates were pretty extreme.

 What’s unique about this method is that it doesn’t require you to create individual pin designs for each relevant board.
 I’ll show you how to maximize distribution on all NEW pin designs and how to recycle OLD pin designs quickly for more chances to rank!

-Over the last 8 months of using this method, I’ve noticed that the high Engagement Rate pins are the ones that usually end up ranking in search results.
+Over the last year and a half of using this method, I’ve noticed that the high Engagement Rate pins are the ones that usually end up ranking in search results.
 It’s directly tied to that high engagement rating (and good SEO, of course).

 So, if you’re seeing low impressions on your new pins, don’t panic!

 The only time you should be concerned is if your impressions are in the single digits about a week after publishing it.
-In that case, you should reach out to the Pinterest help desk to see if you have been mistakenly marked as spam.
+In that case, you should reach out to the Pinterest help desk to see if you have been mistakenly marked as spam (also known as the Pinterest Shadow Ban).

-If you’d like to learn more about the Pinterest algorithm changes and how to get ahead, grab your free copy of the 2021 Pinterest Strategy Guide below and get a special limited-time discount on Scheduling Shortcuts.
+If you’d like to learn more about the Pinterest algorithm changes and how to get ahead, grab your free copy of the Pinterest Strategy Guide below and unlock a special limited-time discount on Scheduling Shortcuts.